-For the entire sample of 464 valid respondents, the average length of stay was 15 with an average party size of 1.45.
-315 people (67.9 percent) came as solo travelers, 115 (24.8 percent) had a party of 2 people and only 34 (7.3 percent) came in a party larger than 2 people.
-The sample included a similar percentage of men and women.
-About half (44 percent) were single, most (80.2 percent) had higher education and come for vacation (43.8 percent).
-Only for 54.5 percent of the tourists this is their first visit to Israel.
-The main origin countries of the tourists to Israel are: USA, Russia and Germany.
+For the entire sample of 464 valid respondents, the average length of stay was 15 days and the average party size was 1.45.
+Three hundred and fifteen people (67.9%) were traveling solo, 115 (24.8%) were traveling in a party of two, and only 34 (7.3%) were traveling in a party of more than two.
+The sample included a nearly identical percentage of men and women.
+About half (44%) were single, most (80.2%) had attained a higher level education, and 43.8% had come for vacation.
+Only 54.5% of the respondents were in Israel for the first time.
+Their main countries of origin were the US, Russia and Germany.

-The sample of tourists that participated in the interviews included 105 tourists.
-18 at the ages of 20-29, 35 ages 30-50, 14 ages 50 and up and 10 families with a total of 38 people.
-Mainly from USA, UK, Singapore, Spain, the Netherlands, Germany and Russia.
-Some of the tourist ages 50 and up came as part of a tour and stayed longer.
+Interviews were held with 105 tourists, 18 of whom were between 20 and 29, 35 between 30 and 50, 14 over 50, and and an additional 38 of whom belonged to ten families.
+These were mainly from the US, the UK, Singapore, Spain, the Netherlands, Germany, and Russia.
+Some of the tourists over 50 had come with a group tour and were staying in the country longer.

-According to the questionnaire almost all the tourist that arrive to Israel visit Tel Aviv and over 60 percent visit Jerusalem, as shown in Table 2.
-The next popular destinations are Dead Sea and Haifa.
-For the above mentioned areas the percentage of visitors is different among first timers and return tourist, and it decrease in return visits.
-For other areas (Like Eilat, Netanya, Nazareth, Tiberius, Golan and Galilee) there is no difference in the percentage of visits for first time and return visits.
-In addition it can be concluded that a tourist in a return trip to Israel visit less cities/areas.
+According to their responses, nearly all the tourists who came to Israel had visited Tel Aviv and over 60 percent had also been to Jerusalem, as shown in Table 2.
+The next most popular destinations were the Dead Sea and Haifa.
+The number of returning tourists was lower than that of first-timers in these cities/areas.
+Elsewhere (e.g. Eilat, Netanya, Nazareth, Tiberius, Golan, and Galilee), however, there was no difference in the percentage of first timers and returning visitors.
+One may thus conclude that a tourist returning to Israel is less likely to visit these cities/areas.

-Table 2: cities/area visited by the tourist (including separation between first time and return visit)
+Table 2: Cities/areas visited by tourists (including differences between first and subsequent visits)